Kotlin/kotlinx-kover/README.md

 </details>

 ### Configuring entire plugin
-In the project in which the plugin is applied, you need to add code:
+In the project in which the plugin is applied, you can configure the following properties:

 <details open>
 <summary>Kotlin</summary>